 How does a computer get infected with a virus or spyware?

 There are literally dozens of different ways a computer can become infected with spyware, viruses, and other malware.
-Below is a list of the most common ways a computer can contract these infections listed in the order we believe are most commonly done.
+The following document contains is a list a number of these infection methods; listed in the order we believe to be most to least common.

 Accepting without reading

-By far one of the most common ways a computer becomes infected is the user accepts what he or she sees on the screen without reading the prompt or understand what it's asking.
+By far one of the most common ways a computer becomes infected is when a user accepts what they see on the screen without reading the prompt before proceeding.
+For instance:

 - While browsing the Internet, an Internet advertisement or window appears that says your computer is infected or that a unique plug-in is required.
 Without fully understanding what it is you're getting, you accept the prompt.